Alumni Questionnaire ← Back to Index

 Do you have any good memories of The Program?
 If so, what are they?

 My good memories come from the friends I met there (fellow prisoners).
-Even through they tried to prevent friendships from forming, we kept each other going.
+Even though the Program tried to prevent friendships from forming, we kept each other going.

 What is your overall impression of The Program?
 Did it “help you”?